Have you heard about "year-end planning"? What does that mean and what do you need to do before 12/31? Check out our list.

-If you want to see, perhaps even enjoy, an exercise in futility, run a search in Google on this phrase:
+If you want to see, perhaps even enjoy, an exercise in futility, run a search in Google on this phrase: 2019 predictions about the stock market in 2020

 As you’ll find, the search returns dozens of articles containing hundreds of predictions from market pundits about how they expected 2020 to unfold for the economy and the stock market.
 Some were bullish, some bearish.
 Some predicted a recession, others a continued economic expansion.
 Nearly all boldly predicted some “periods of volatility” for stocks – mostly due to 2020 being a presidential election year.